Mobile card readers are a game-changer for former cash-only merchants

 “In the past, I always took cash or checks, but once I got Square, it has boosted sales by about a third,” says Sharp.
 “That’s huge!
 If I’m selling 15 to 20 books, five or six people will use their credit cards.”
 In fact, she likes Square so much she bought stock in the company.

-With success comes competition –
+With success comes competition – and decisions

-“Back in 2009 it was exciting, this idea to accept a payment on a phone,” says Alex Rafter, spokesperson for Square.
+“Back in 2009 it was exciting, this idea to accept a payment on a phone,” says Alex Rafter, spokesman for Square.
 “At the time that was very new.
 People were amazed that they could begin processing the payments right away.”

 Naturally, the revolutionary concept soon spread.
 “Today there are approximately half a dozen main players on the mobile card reader scene,” says Phillip Parker, founder of CardPaymentOptions.com, an Austin, Texas, based company that helps small businesses navigate card payment services through ratings and reviews.
 “Square is by far the biggest, but PayPal Here and Intuit’s GoPayment are also big.
 There are other up-and-coming players, and there will be more as technology advances.
 The market is changing fast.””